Optimism brings accurate perception in Iterated Prisoner's Dilemma: Results and Discussions

 \section{Results and Discussions}

-By introducing optimism threshold and tolerance, we had the chance to examine new dispositions and their effects on cooperator performances.
+By introducing optimism threshold $\alpha$ and tolerance $\beta$, we had the chance to examine new dispositions and their effects on cooperator performances.
 As an overview, we have the following observations.

-In \reffig{fig:payoffs}, where $\beta = 1$, we have payoff ratios for different forgetting strategies.
-One observes that cooperators perform better for lower values of $\alpha$ in all strategies.
+First, we fixed $\beta = 1$ to analyze the effect of optimism threshold $\alpha$ purely.
+The plots in \reffig{fig:FC_PAYOFF}, \reffig{fig:FR_PAYOFF}, and \reffig{fig:FD_PAYOFF} show the payoff ratios $\phi$ as a function of $\alpha$ and $\mu$ (i.e., the memory ratio $M/N$) with different forgetting strategies.
+We find that cooperators perform better for lower values of $\alpha$ and higher values of $\mu$ in all strategies.

-First, we saw that different misjudgments cause different patterns.
+Second, we see that different misjudgments cause different patterns.
 Perceiving a defector as a cooperator is safer than perceiving a cooperator as a defector.
-In the first case, agent keeps on playing with the opponent perceived as cooperator.
-After a couple of defections, it realizes the opponent is a defector and stops playing.
+In the first case, the agent keeps on playing with the opponent perceived as a cooperator.
+After a couple of defections, it realizes that the opponent is a defector and stops playing.
 Hence, the misjudgment is recovered.
-In the second case, the blacklisted cooperator can not obtain a new chance to prove that it is not a defector.
-There is no recovery of this misjudgment unless the agent is forgotten. $\alpha$ being low causes the first type of misjudgment whereas $\alpha$ being high causes the second one.
+In the second case, there is a wrong punishment situation.
+The blacklisted cooperator cannot obtain a new chance to prove that it is not a defector.
+There is no recovery from this misjudgment unless the agent is forgotten.
+Hence, none of the cooperators can gain payoffs from this matchup.

+Wrong punishment brings indirect effects. $\alpha$ being low causes the first type of misjudgment, whereas $\alpha$ being high causes the second.
 Therefore, low $\alpha$ brings better results than high $\alpha$.
+This finding is comprehensively explained in \refsec{sec:SuccessOfLowOptimismThresholds} with the results in \reffig{fig:errors1}.

-Second, FC and FD strategies suffer from misjudged opponents.
+Third, FC and FD strategies suffer from misjudged opponents.
 A cooperator labeled as a defector is not forgotten easily in FC strategy.
-In FD case, the opposite occurs.
+In the FD case, the opposite occurs.
 A defector labeled as a cooperator is not forgotten easily.
-FR offers a uniform process that eliminates biases and leads to a more accurate system knowledge.
+FR offers a uniform process that eliminates biases which leads to more accurate system knowledge.

-If $\beta > 1$, as in \reffig{fig:payoffs_tol}, agents have undefined perceptions.
+If $\beta > 1$, as in \reffig{fig:payoffs_tol2} and \reffig{fig:payoffs_tol3}, agents have undefined perceptions.
 If most of the agents in memory are perceived as undefined, they are forgotten randomly.
-FC and FD turns into FR implicitly in this case.
+FC and FD turn into FR implicitly in this case.
 This is beneficial because less known opponents should not be subject to biased decisions.
+This is shown in \refsec{sec:lowmu} with the results from \reftbl{tbl:anormaly}.

-Although FR has advantages in some cases, FC is more successful when it is supported with low optimism threshold or tolerance and forgetting biases are prevented.
+Although FR has advantages in some cases, FC is more successful when it is supported by a low optimism threshold or tolerance and forgetting biases are prevented.